 This grant provides flexible funding intended to meet specific challenges faced by cities, towns, and developers.
 Although there are no maximum awards sizes, commercial and industrial projects are generally awarded grant awards of up to $125,000, and residential projects are generally awarded grants not larger than $75,000.
 Applicants are encouraged to demonstrate other funding or supports for the project in the application.

 In FY2022, the Site Readiness program is focused on providing financial support to cities and towns in need of funding to support initiatives that will catalyze economic growth and development.
 Special consideration will be given to those proposals that seek funding for technical assistance projects intended to improve, streamline or update planning processes or guidelines.

-Applicants seeking a second grant will be considered and should include the reasons a second grant would be beneficial to the project and the economic growth of the state.
+Applicants seeking a second round or additional funding may be considered.
+Applicants seeking a second grant should include the reasons a second grant would be beneficial to the project and the economic growth of the state.

 Funding is available to support the planned or future development of specific sites.
 The activities we will consider funding include:

 - Site specific planning and pre-development activities including property surveys, master planning, engineering surveys, or environmental studies.